Classification: Distilled Spirits Specialties (Kentucky Straight Rye Whiskey Blended with Canadian Whiskey and Port)

 Basil Hayden’s Dark Rye’s unique blend just goes to show that even in today’s crowded marketplace, there's always room to try something different and still be successful.

-The law allows rye to contain up to 2.5% of harmless flavoring/coloring.
-Based on this, and the fact that past Beam releases that contained spirits directly blended in, did so at a similar/lesser rate, it can be assumed that the majority of this blend is rye with a very small percentage of port blended in.
+Based on the fact that past Beam releases that contained spirits directly blended in, did so at a similar/lesser rate, it can be assumed that the majority of this blend is rye with a very small percentage of port blended in.
 With that in mind, it’s really interesting to see how much influence the addition of such a small amount of port has on this rye whiskey.
 The flavor profile heavily leans on the port influence throughout the entire sip.

 I’d be remiss if I didn’t state that this unique tasting whiskey won’t please everyone.
 Some will be turned off by the fact that port is directly blended with the rye, others will bemoan the lack of traditional rye flavors, and yet others will say it was good right up until the finish.
 That said, I find the end result to be quite unique.
 It’s refreshing in today’s ever-crowded and ever-similar marketplace.
 In addition, I’m pleased to see that Beam decided to come in at a price point that allows everyone to give this release a try to judge for themselves.